The-Ossuary/bookish-waffle/README.md

 ## Project Overview

-The Ossuary blends art, mythology, and blockchain into a living, decentralized legend.
-Users perform rituals using $OSIEN tokens, powered by Chainlink VRF, to summon unique Relics, unlock hidden Lore Fragments, and support real artists.
-The project features mutable NFTs, community-driven lore, and a true artist-owned economy.
+The Ossuary is a fully on-chain, web3 game that fuses art, mythology, and blockchain technology into an evolving, decentralized legend.
+Players perform smart contract-powered rituals using $OSIEN tokens (ERC-20), harnessing Chainlink VRF for provable randomness, to summon unique Relic NFTs, unlock hidden Lore Fragments, and support real artists.

+**Core features:**

+- **Web3 Game Mechanics:** Every player action is an on-chain ritual that creates, mutates, or destroys NFTs.
+- **Mutable, Programmable NFTs:** Artifacts that change and grow based on player interactions.
+- **Community-Driven Lore:** The story and world evolve through player choices and contributions.
+- **True Digital Ownership:** All items and lore exist as NFTs and metadata on-chain and IPFS.
+- **Artist-Owned Economy:** $OSIEN tokenomics reward artists and participants.

+This repository contains everything you need to launch, extend, or integrate The Ossuary, or to acquire and continue its development as a complete intellectual property package.

 ---